If you've read my glowing review of the original SnoreRx mouthpiece, you'll already know that I love it. It's my favorite device to stop snoring.

 Maybe when I'm older, the idea of a CPAP wouldn't bother me so much, but I'm still young enough that it would be unpleasant.
 My wife shouldn't have to hear a CPAP operate and I'm glad the mouthpiece worked instead.

 The SnoreRx Plus replaces the SnoreRx as my top-rated anti-snoring mouthpiece.
-It's essentially the same unit with generational improvements.
+It's essentially the same unit with generational improvements that make it nearly a one size fits all device.

 What's exciting is that the Plus unit is now available at the same $99 price point as the predecessor.
 You can buy two of them for $154, just in case you are a couple that both snore or maybe you want to pre-buy your next unit.

 You can shop for the SnoreRx Plus HERE.
-There's a very consumer-friendly 30-day money-back guarantee.
+There's a very consumer-friendly money-back guarantee that lasts a full 30 days.

-I've been reviewing snoring aids and devices for years now.
+I've been reviewing snoring devices and related aids for years now.
 No single treatment is ever going to work for everyone.

-That being said, my favorite category is the mouthpieces.
+That being said, my favorite category is the anti-snoring mouthpiece.
 We track our ratings of the best ones, so you can check our list out if SnoreRx Plus doesn't solve your snoring.

 We've come a long way since the main alternative to the CPAP (Darth Vader helmet, anyone?) was the Breathe Right strip!
 You can also consider a broad range of other snoring aids, chinstraps and pillows.